edsrzf/go-bson/README.md

 Usage
 -----

-Go-BSON has two main: one that encodes and one that decodes.
+Go-BSON has two main functions: one that encodes and one that decodes.

 Encode: